RRMoelker/mic_test/README.md

 Basic web app that plays back microphone recording on same devices, possibly with a delay.
 Useful for checking directly checking how your microphone sounds.

+Note the app is meant as a quick demo of Web Audio features.
+You'll need to properly separate some components and use the Material UI library if you want to expand on it.

 # Original create-react-app readme:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).